-Based on the Moh’s scale of hardness, Tanzanite is 6.5 to 7 which means it is a slightly soft gemstone needing to be treated with care, similar to Emerald. but less brittle, and therefore needs to be treated with care.
-Diamond is the hardest gemstone, scoring a 10 on the scale.
+Based on the Moh’s scale of hardness, Tanzanite is 6.5 to 7 meaning it is a slightly soft gemstone needing to be treated with care, similar to Emerald although less brittle, Diamond is the hardest gemstone, scoring a 10 on the scale.

 Whether a Tanzanite is a blue or violet stone is determined by which axis the face of the stone is cut as you can see both colors when you turn the stone around.
 As it is the same stone there is no difference between the value of one over the other.
 It is purely down to personal preference.

-Tanzanite is a variety of Zoisite of which the color is brought about by Vanadium in the gem, that when cut and polished, becomes a dazzling kaleidoscope of royal blue, indigo and periwinkle.
-Gem Zoisite crystals with other minerals inside, say manganese, chrome or iron, cause the human eye to see other colors and these are referred to as Fancy Stones.
+Tanzanite is a variety of Zoisite of which the color is brought about by the presence of Vanadium in the gem.
+When cut and polished, it becomes a dazzling kaleidoscope of royal blue, indigo and periwinkle.
+Gem Zoisite crystals with other mineral residues inside, such as manganese, chrome or iron, change the composition of the gems causing other colors.
+These are referred to as Fancy Stones.

 Fancy Stones are found in many colors and color combinations.
-These stones are completely rare as they are only found sporadically in very small quantities, with pink being amongst the rarest and highly sought after by gem collectors.
+These stones are extremely rare as they are only found sporadically in very small quantities, with pink being amongst the rarest and most highly sought by gem collectors.

-New York’s celebrated Jewelers, Tiffany & Co, heard about the discovery in Tanzania and were the first to bring the dazzling new gemstone to the world.
-They christened the new find “tanzanite” after its’ country of origin, declaring it to be the most beautiful blue stone to be discovered in over 2000 years.
-They proudly stated that tanzanite could only be found in two places on earth, and that is in Tanzania and at Tiffany’s.
+New York’s renowned Jewelers, Tiffany & Co, heard about the discovery in Tanzania and were the first to bring the dazzling new gemstone to the world.
+They christened the new find “Tanzanite” after its country of origin, declaring it to be the most beautiful blue stone to be discovered in over 2000 years.
+They proudly stated that Tanzanite could only be found in two places on earth, and that is in Tanzania and at Tiffany’s.

-Gently clean the upper and underside of the tanzanite, and dry carefully with a soft, clean cloth.
-Tanzanite should not be exposed to sudden extremes of temperature and should be stored in a protective pouch or box separately from other jewelry.
-When jewelry is being altered or repaired, the tanzanite should be removed from its setting beforehand.
+Gently clean the upper and underside of the Tanzanite, and dry carefully with a soft, clean cloth.
+Tanzanite should not be exposed to sudden extreme temperatures and should be stored in a protective pouch or box separately from other jewelry.
+When jewelry is being altered or repaired, the Tanzanite should be removed from its setting beforehand.

-Geologists currently estimate that the world’s only known source of tanzanite will run out within one generation.
-Those who buy tanzanite within our generation will, therefore, be the last of its first-time owners.
-If you want to start investing in Tanzanite, take a look at our latest Tanzanite collectio
+Geologists currently estimate that the world’s only known source of Tanzanite will run out within one generation.
+Those who buy Tanzanite within our time will, therefore, be the last of its first-hand owners.
+If you want to start investing in Tanzanite, take a look at our latest Tanzanite collection